blogtheristo/blogtheristo/README.md

 Together, we can create a world where climate change is a distant memory, erosion is a relic of the past, and drought is a forgotten nightmare.
 Together, we can make our planet a beacon of hope for generations to come.

-Lifetime World Advisors are the Champions for Earth's Health, stewards of a sustainable future.
+Lifetime World Advisors are the champions for Earth's health, stewards of a sustainable future.

 ### links 🤝